facebook/react/docs/docs/getting-started.md

 $ npm install --save react react-dom babel-preset-react
 $ webpack
 ```

-> Note:
->
-> If you are using ES2015, you will want to also use the `babel-preset-es2015` package.

 **Note:** by default, React will be in development mode, which is slower, and not advised for production.
 To use React in production mode, set the environment variable `NODE_ENV` to `production` (using envify or webpack's DefinePlugin).
 For example: